abhinand888/Sales_Insights/README.md

 - There is a decrease in the revenue trend from 2017–2020
 - Delhi NCR is the highest contributor in Revenue and Sales quantity by Market.
 - E-commerce gives the highest revenue contribution by customer type
-- Surat gives highest profit % by market
+- Electricalsara stores is the top customer by revenue.
 - Central Market contributes to more Revenue

 ### Key Learnings:-